I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 It's no secret that Trump is diametrically opposite to where Stallone was at that point in his life.
 Trump is 73—coincidentally, the same age that Stallone is now—but his diet is nowhere near where it should be in order to pull off looking the way Stallone did in the Rocky III press materials.

-More or less, Trump appears to eat relatively lightly throughout the day, but then seems to cram 2,000 calories or better throughout dinner.
+More or less, Trump appears to eat relatively light throughout the day but then seems to cram 2,000 calories or better throughout dinner.
 His preferred meal of choice?
 Anything fast food, it seems, and he doesn't hold back.
 Reportedly, his preferred meal is two McDonald's Filet-o-Fish sandwiches, two Big Macs, and a small chocolate shake.

 With all that said, it's a fair bet that Trump could not possibly match the lean, muscled physique that Stallone boasted in Rocky III—not without a whole lot of work, that is.
 Given we typically see the president swinging a golf club and generally avoiding anything that might generate a fair bit of sweat, it's highly unlikely he will be approaching those standards set by Stallone anytime soon.